Fiend Hunt Top Character/Costume Picks

 Supports

 While supports are the highest priority for upgrades, they're usually chosen after the damage characters have been picked.
 You're going to have a hard time using many of these costumes unless you have all of their SP reductions.
-For Guild Raids, it's best to have these characters fleshed out and rent your damage characters.
+For Guild Raids, you want to focus on the first two groups plus Seir.

 - Core